shotgunsoftware/tk-doc-generator/docs/en/authoring/toc/file-structure.md

 ---
 layout: default
 title: Content Structure
-permalink: /authoring/toc/file-structure/
+pagename: toc-file-structure
 lang: en
 ---

 # How to organize markdown files on disk

-Markdown files should be organized by language and then by their permalink.
+Markdown files should be organized by language and then by their position in the table of contents.

 The top folder structure should always be the language: